Frequently Asked Questions

 GHGA is implementing an ethical-legal framework tailored to the German legal landscape and interpretation of the GDPR - something other international initiatives cannot guarantee and that is particularly useful for German data producers.

 While data submissions to GHGA are not limited to German researchers or institutions, European researchers are encouraged to use the federal EGA node of their own country of residence.
-Within the fEGA, european datasets stored at the national nodes can be found in one central database.
+Within the FEGA, european datasets stored at the national nodes can be found in one central database.

 In addition, through the use of common technical and metadata standards, we aim to ensure the interoperability of the collected data with data sets world wide.
 However, access to the data is still subject to the national implementation of GDPR.